fabrihayra/fabrihayra/README.md

 <h1 align="center">Hi there!
 I'm Hayra.👋</h1>
 <h3 align="center">Computer Science Student at BMCC, NYC.</h3>

-##About me
+<h3>About me</h3>

-##What I'm Working On
+<h3>What I'm Working On</h3>
 - 🔭 I'm currently engaged in several exciting projects that are helping me develop and refine my skills in key areas.
-These include data analysis projects using Python and R, software development projects using GUI frameworks such as PyQt and Tkinter, and web development projects that require both front-end expertise in HTML, CSS, and JavaScript, as well as back-end proficiency in PHP.
-Through these projects, I'm building a robust professional portfolio that showcases my abilities and my passion for innovation and problem-solving.
+These include data analysis projects using <b> Python and R, software development projects using GUI frameworks such as PyQt and Tkinter, and web development projects that require both front-end expertise in HTML, CSS, and JavaScript, as well as back-end proficiency in PHP. </p> Through these projects, I'm building a robust professional portfolio that showcases my abilities and my passion for innovation and problem-solving.
 I'm committed to delivering top-quality results and continually advancing my knowledge and skillset, in order to make meaningful contributions to any team or organization I'm part of.

-##What I'm Working On
+<h3>What I'm Working On</h3>
-- 🌱  I have a strong foundation in several programming languages, including **Python, C++, HTML, CSS, and JavaScript**.
+- 🌱  I have a strong foundation in several programming languages, including <b>Python, C++, HTML, CSS, and JavaScript</b>.
 Through personal projects and ongoing learning, I have developed proficiency in these languages and can apply them to a variety of contexts.

 Recently, I had the opportunity to showcase my web development skills by winning the Ideathon Code Challenge at BMCC with a functional, responsive website that I designed and developed.
 This experience demonstrated my ability to manage complex projects and deliver high-quality results on time.

 Furthermore, I have completed several bootcamps that have deepened my knowledge in key areas such as machine learning, cloud computing services, UI/UX design, and IT services and programming.
 I am excited to leverage this experience and continue developing my skills in these areas to contribute to innovative and impactful projects.

-##How I Can Help
+<h3>How I Can Help</h3>
 - 👯  I'm always eager to collaborate on design and creative projects, as well as data analysis, machine learning, and DevOps projects and experiences.

 - 👨‍💻 You can explore some of my other projects on Replit [https://replit.com/@hayrax](https://replit.com/@hayrax) and CodePen [https://codepen.io/fabrihayra](https://codepen.io/fabrihayra).

-##Get in Touch
+<h3>Get in Touch</h3>
-- 📫 Feel free to email me at: **hayrafabrig@gmail.com**
+- 📫 Feel free to email me at: <b> hayrafabrig@gmail.com </b>

 - 📄 You can learn more about my professional experiences on my LinkedIn profile [https://www.linkedin.com/in/hayrafabri/](https://www.linkedin.com/in/hayrafabri/)

-- ⚡ Fun fact: ** I love exploring new cultures and cuisines, and I'm always up for a good adventure!**
+- ⚡ Fun fact: <b> I love exploring new cultures and cuisines, and I'm always up for a good adventure!</b>

 <h3 align="left">Connect with me:</h3>
 <p align="left">